Achievable logoAchievable logo

 3. Interpret

-Around x=1,f′(x) changes from positive to negative.
-So f(x) increases and then decreases and there is a relative maximum at x=1.
+Around x=1, f′(x) changes from positive to negative.
+That means f(x) increases and then decreases, so there is a relative maximum at x=1.

-Here’s another example where a potential critical point is eliminated due to a discontinuity.
+Here’s another example where a potential critical point is eliminated because the function is discontinuous.

 f(x)=x−11